-A Savannah Bachelorette Party City Guide to Plan Your Weekend
+The Complete Savannah Bachelorette Party City Guide

 There are endless options when it comes to bachelorette activities in Savannah.
 You just have to know what your bride prefers: Exploring, a healthy dose of Hollywood and American history, or eating and drinking her way through the city.

-For the Active Bride
+For the Active Groups

 During the day, strolling the city's 22 squares offers plenty to see, along with historic spots, charming storefronts, and tasty coffee shops.
 Or you can pedal your way through the city on a peddle pub tour—and don't forget the city's open container law (in certain sections only).

-For the Retrospective Bride
+For the Film Critics

-For the Foodiee Crew
+For the Foodie Crew

 Savannah has plenty to offer with its restaurant and bar scene, from delicious southern fare to charming cocktail lounges.
 Trust us, you won't be wanting for food and booze in this Southern city.

-There is plenty to see and do on a Savannah bachelorette party.
+There is plenty to see and do at a Savannah bachelorette party.
 During the day, walk the waterfront and the town's squares.
 Come nighttime, you can hop from bar to bar between Franklin, Ellis, and Johnson squares (where the open container law is in practice).
 For those who like a spook, don't miss a ghost tour pub crawl through Savannah's surprisingly beautiful graveyards and century-old bars.
 Here's the ultimate three-day itinerary:

 Afternoon: Arrive in Savannah in time for a delicious lunch at Treylor Park.
 This neighborhood spot is the perfect way to experience southern hospitality, along with delicious fare like PB&J wings, avocado fries, and bourbon pecan pie.
 If the weather is nice, sit outside on their patio, which has its own bar.
-Spend the day walking the city's 22 squares: Take a pit stop at the Mercer Williams House made famous by In the Garden of Midnight and Evil; visit the Forrest Gump square (Chippewa Square); and stop in at boutique stores along the way.
-Don't forget to stop into City Market, a one stop destination for artwork, small bites, and nightlife spots you'll want to circle back to after dark.
+Spend the day walking the city's 22 squares: Take a pit stop at the Mercer Williams House made famous by In the Garden of Midnight and Evil; visit the Forrest Gump Square (Chippewa Square); and stop in at boutique stores along the way.
+Don't forget to stop into City Market, a one-stop destination for artwork, small bites, and nightlife spots you'll want to circle back to after dark.

 Evening: Your first dinner should be at Cotton & Rye, a great contemporary American spot for groups big and small.
 Try the Jonah crab Carolina Stuffed Trout, the fried chicken thighs, or the lobster roll.
 Save room for dessert and make your way to Lulu's Chocolate Bar where you can pair homemade sweets with handcrafted cocktails.
 Grab drinks at Rocks on the Roof, overlooking the Savannah River, you can have cocktails around fire pits and great live music.

 Afternoon: Savannah is nothing if not picturesque.
-Historic buildings, cobblestoned streets, and palmetto lined walkways make for the perfect backdrop to a group photo shoot if you want to have professional pictures of you and your girls.
+Historic buildings, cobblestoned streets, and palmetto-lined walkways make for the perfect backdrop to a group photo shoot if you want to have professional pictures of you and your girls.
 Book a photographer through Flytographer, who offers multiple shooters to choose from in Savannah.
 Have the photographer meet your group after Take photos around the city, but be sure to get pictures along the historic waterfront.
 After you're done hop on a pedal cab with Savannah Slow Ride—you'll bike your way around Savannah blasting music and drinking what you've brought on board.
 When you get to each bar, you'll be offered drink specials.